Staying connected to your children and coparent

 Communicate with your children when you aren’t together.
 As coparents with joint custody, your parenting plan should support regular parent-child communication.
 Each of you should stay in touch with your children even when apart.
 Call your children on the phone and write emails or text messages on days they’re staying at the other parent’s home so they’ll know you’re thinking of them and want to hear what’s going on in their lives.

 Be flexible and don’t take things personally.
 For various reasons, children sometimes need to spend more time with one parent than the other.
 Or they may need extra time to adjust to one parent’s household.
 You might need to minimize contact with your children during these times.
-Just remember, it's the quality of the parenting time that matters, not the quantity.
+Remember, it's the quality of the parenting time that matters, not the quantity.

 Know the people and places in your children’s lives.
 Know the names of, and — when possible — get acquainted with, all the important people in your children’s lives.
 This will include friends, teachers, coaches, and others.
 Also know contacts at the places your children frequent, including school, place of worship, recreation center, and so on.